-An exotic mix of high-tech urban living and old-world Asian ambience, countless Malaysia attractions lure millions of visitors to its tropical beach-fringed shores each year, making Malaysia holidays more and more popular.
+An exotic mix of high-tech urban living and old-world Asian ambience, countless Malaysia attractions lure travellers to its tropical beach-fringed shores, making Malaysia holidays more and more popular.

 Existing somewhere between a developing nation and one offering the latest in modern innovation, Malaysia has all of the comforts of its neighbours Singapore and Thailand mixed with a unique culture and beauty all its own.